O-n-y/oxy.mods/README.md

     -   Describe your problem.

+    -   Have you tried disable other thirdparty mods, is issue persist in this case?

-    -   Describe how to reproduce it.
+    -   Provide steps how to reproduce the issue, which action lead to it to appear?

-3. Attach a game save file that has only been run with the mod you are trying to report a problem for.
+3. Attach a game save file that has only been run with the mod you are trying to report a problem for: where it can be reproduced (save game before the issue would appear - before you taken actions which leads to it)

 <br>